Boston Scientific buys Vessix for blood pressure device

-Boston Scientific Corp said on Thursday it will acquire privately-held Vessix Vascular Inc, a developer of a catheter-based device that treats high blood pressure by deadening nerves near the kidneys.
+Nov 8 Boston Scientific Corp said on Thursday it will acquire privately held Vessix Vascular Inc, a developer of a catheter-based device that treats high blood pressure by deadening nerves near the kidneys.

-Boston Scientific, a maker of heart pacemakers, implantable defibrillators and heart stents, joins a growing line-up of medical device makers offering this new treatment.

-Under terms of the deal, expected to close at the end of November, Boston Scientific will make an upfront payment of $125 million, plus milestone payments of up to $400 million between 2013 and 2017.
-The deal is expected to be immaterial to adjusted earnings in 2013 and 2014, and break-even to profitable thereafter.
+Terms of the deal were not disclosed.
+It is expected to close at the end of November.

 One in three adults in the United States has high blood pressure, according to the National Institutes of Health.